Campo, California

 Campo (Spanish for "Field") is an unincorporated community in the Mountain Empire area of southeastern San Diego County, California, United States.
-The population was 2,684 at the 2010 census.
-For statistical purposes, the United States Census Bureau has defined Campo as a census-designated place (CDP).
-The census definition of the area may not precisely correspond to local understanding of the area with the same name.
+The population was 2,955 at the 2020 United States census.
+The United States Census Bureau defines Campo as a census-designated place (CDP).

 The CDP includes three distinct settlements: Campo, Cameron Corners and Morena Village.
 Cameron Corners is about 1 mi north of Campo.
-Morena Village is located several miles further north, just east of Lake Morena.
+Morena Village is located several miles further north, just east of Morena Dam.
 These communities all use Campo postal addresses and the ZIP Code 91906.

 History

+In 1868, Silas and Luman Gaskill opened the Gaskill Brothers' Stone Store as one of the first residents in the area.
+Seven years later in 1875, the store became the site of one of the deadliest Old West shootouts in California, with eight killed as the gang of bandits failed to raid the store.

 Morena Dam was constructed between 1896 and 1912 to provide water to the San Diego area.

 Campo was a station on the San Diego and Arizona Railway, completed in 1919.

 Campo was a military town during World War II and was known as Camp Lockett.
-It was home to a veterans' convalescent hospital, a 300-bed Italian Prisoner-of-war camp in Cameron Corners and an all African-American Cavalry unit which patrolled the border on horseback until 1944.
+It was home to a veterans' convalescent hospital, a 300-bed Italian prisoner-of-war camp in Cameron Corners and an all African-American Buffalo Soldiers Cavalry unit which patrolled the border on horseback until 1944.

-The United States Military continues to maintain activities nearby at La Posta Mountain Warfare Training Facility.
+The United States military continues activities nearby at La Posta Mountain Warfare Training Facility.